 For a higher price, Helix offers the upgraded Luxe line of mattresses.
 The extra expense may be worth it for sleepers who need targeted support or for those who enjoy the feel of a pillow top.

 |10 Year, Limited||Free to U.S.|

-Like most online mattress companies, Helix and Purple both offer the option to ship their mattresses as a bed-in-a-box.
+Like most online mattress companies, Helix and Purple both offer the option to ship their mattresses as a mattress-in-a-box.
 This means the mattress is shrink-wrapped, compressed, and sent in a cardboard box via ground shipping.
 To set up the mattress, simply remove it from the box, cut open the plastic, and let it unfurl.
 It may take a few days for the mattress to reach its full size.
-Bed-in-a-box mattresses usually arrive within a few business days to a week.
+Boxed mattresses usually arrive within a few business days to a week.

 Helix ships free to all 50 states, with an extra charge of $250 plus customs fees for Canada.
 Helix mattresses are not available for purchase in Yukon, Nunavut, or the Northwest Territories.

 Purple mattresses ship free to the contiguous U.S. via FedEx Ground, with an extra charge for Alaska and Hawaii.
 Purple mattresses are also available for purchase in Canada.

 Customers who need a hand setting up their mattress may choose to pay an extra fee for White Glove delivery.
 This means that a third-party delivery team will come to set up the mattress and remove the packaging.
 Along with White Glove delivery, some companies also offer the option to tack on old mattress removal.